esper-io/dev-docs/docs/home/devicesdk.md

 ### Grant or deny USB access permissions for an app

 It accepts package name of the app and grant status as boolean.
-The example shown below will grant permissions to the app identified with package name <code> com.example.app. </code> Grant status <code> false </code> will deny the permission.
+The example shown below will grant permissions to the app identified with package name <code> com.example.app </code> Grant status <code> false</code> will deny the permission.

 Once grated via here, the apps no more need to request for permission via <code> ACTION_USB_PERMISSION </code> intent.

 ```java
 try {
     usbPermissionManager.setAccessGranted("com.example.app", true);
 } catch (EsperSdkException t) {
     Log.e(TAG, "onFailure: ", t);